 \section{Multiple hypothesis testing}

-Assume the functional hypothesis testing problem, with hypothesis $H_x$, $x \in \mathbb R^d$, which is discretized into $m$ hypotheses.
-Assume now that all $H_x$ are simple hypothesis.
-The discretization can be arbitrary, equidistances are not required.
-Thus we assume, that we are testing $m$ hypotheses $H_k$, $k=1, \ldots , m$, simultaneously.
-Denote $H_k=0$ if the $k$-th hypothesis is a true null hypothesis and $H_i=1$ if the $k$-th hypothesis is a false null hypothesis.
+Assume the functional hypothesis testing problem, with hypotheses $H_x$, $x \in \mathbb R^d$, which is discretized into $m$ hypotheses.
+Assume now that all $H_x$ are simple hypotheses.
+The discretization can be arbitrary; equidistances are not required.
+Thus we assume that we are testing $m$ hypotheses $H_k$, $k=1, \ldots , m$, simultaneously.
+Denote $H_k=0$ if the $k$-th hypothesis is a true null hypothesis and $H_k=1$ if the $k$-th hypothesis is a false null hypothesis.
 The sets $\mathcal M_0=\{k:H_k=0\}$ and $\mathcal M_1=\{k:H_k=1\}$ are unknown and the aim is to estimate them.
-Let us denote by $m_0=|\mathcal M_0|$ and $m_1=|\mathcal M_1|$ the numbers of true and false hypotheses.
-The number of rejected hypothesis $\RR$ is observed together with number of not rejected hypothesis $W$.
-On the other hand, the number of rejected and not rejected true null hypotheses $V$ and $U$ and the number of rejected and not rejected false null hypotheses $S$ and $T$ are not observed (see Table \ref{tab:def}).
+Let us denote by $m_0=\mid\mathcal M_0\mid$ and $m_1=\mid\mathcal M_1\mid$ the numbers of true and false hypotheses.
+The number of rejected hypotheses $\RR$ is observed together with the number of not rejected hypotheses $W$.
+On the other hand, the numbers of rejected and not rejected true null hypotheses $V$ and $U$ and the numbers of rejected and not rejected false null hypotheses $S$ and $T$ are not observed (see Table \ref{tab:def}).

 Every single test $k$ is tested by the statistic $T_k$.
 The vector of the statistics, $\TT=(T_1,\dots,T_m)$, can have an arbitrary distribution.
 The marginal distributions of $T_k$, $k=1,\dots,m$, can be interdependent and the distribution of $T_k$ can change across $k$.
 Also the interdependence can vary across $k$.
-A usual approach is to consider the parametric statistics as $t,F,\ldots $, but since such a parametric statistic can change its marginal distribution we will switch to rank statistics of these parametric statistics.
-Obviously, when the statistic changes its marginal distribution across $k$, the simultaneous tests will be blind to alternatives that occur for $k$ with smaller variability of test statistic $\TT$; the rank statistics overcome this problem.
+A usual approach is to consider the parametric statistics as $t,F,\ldots $, but since such a parametric statistic can change its marginal distribution across $k$, we will switch to rank statistics of these parametric statistics.
+Obviously, when the statistic changes its marginal distribution, the simultaneous tests will be blind to alternatives that occur for $k$ with smaller variability of test statistic $\TT$; the rank statistics overcome this problem.

-When $\mathcal R$ denotes the rejection region in a single test, $\mathbb P(T \in \mathcal R | H=0)$ is called the type I error rate and is controlled by a predetermined level $\alpha$.
-On the other hand, $\mathbb P(T \notin \mathcal R | H=1)$ is called the type II error rate and is not controlled.
+When $\mathcal R$ denotes the rejection region in a single test, $\mathbb P(T \in \mathcal R \mid H=0) $ is called the type I error rate and is controlled by a predetermined level $\alpha$.
+On the other hand, $\mathbb P(T \notin \mathcal R \mid H=1)$ is called the type II error rate and is not controlled.